 Opening Range Breakout 15/30/60 minute backtest details & results

-As an example, and to demonstrate how to optimize backtest inputs to find the best combination of settings, we tested multiple position variations using the 15, 30, and 60 minute opening range.
-The backtest results below were the best performing position settings, using a $15 wide 0DTE credit spread.
+To optimize results, we tested multiple position settings using the 15, 30, and 60 minute opening range.
+The backtests below had the best performance using a $15 wide 0DTE credit spread. and the following entry criteria:

-In addition, a minimum opening range width of at least 0.2% of the underlying's price was added to ensure the opening range is wide enough to generate a tradeable signal.
+- Minimum opening range width of at least 0.2% of the underlying's open price to ensure the opening range is wide enough to generate a signal.

 15-minute ORB Combined Strategy Results